mattriley/node-module-composer/README-TEMPLATE.md

     fileUtil["fileUtil<br/>(impure)"]-->|OK!|io
 ```

+## Testability

+Module Composer encourages reasoning about _modules_ instead of _files_ and this principle also extends to testing.

+A common practice in unit testing, is to stub/mock/fake dependencies, especially those dependencies that are not deterministic, or cause _side-effects_, i.e. interact with databases or other external services.

+In JavaScript, this is commonly achieved using a tool that intercepts the file imports of the dependendenies of the file under test.
+Digest that for a moment.
+Why on Earth should our test need to know and be coupled to the physical storage location of a unit's dependencies?
+No wonder these tests are so brittle.

+Here's how mocking is typically achieved with Jest:

+TODO: Insert Jest mock example

+Module Composer provides an `overrides` option to override any part of the dependency graph:

+TODO: Insert overrides example

 ## Advanced example: Agile Avatars

 > Great looking avatars for your agile board and experiment in FRAMEWORK-LESS, vanilla JavaScript.<br/>